tonyelhabr/bdb2021/README.md

     man coverage on the targeted receiver is disadvantageous for the defense in these cases.
 Anecdotally, this may imply that man coverage is more likely to give up big plays, which most people would say without ever looking at the numbers.
+We’ll come back to this idea later.

 -   There is a significant difference given that the pass is successful and the targeted receiver is not involved in a pick route